Disk Encryption, Why Aren't You Using It....

 I consider disk encryption an absolute must, it provides a barrier to many physical attacks that would normally see your data copied or accounts pillaged.

-Now, if your a Windows 10 Home user, then Bitlocker, Microsoft's offering, isn't available.
+Now, if you're a Windows 10 Home user, then Bitlocker, Microsoft's offering, isn't available.
 There are free alternatives such as VeraCrypt.
-Google for 3rd party disk encryption, read the reviews and consider backing up any data to an external drive prior to installing any encryption software.
+Google for 3rd party disk encryption, read the reviews and consider backing up any data to an external drive before installing any encryption software.

 For those with Windows 10 Pro or Enterprise, Bitlocker is available and I'll cover GPO settings, Powershell script and Recovery Passwords stored in Active Directory.

-But first the fun bit, the demo why disk encryption is essential.
+But first the fun bit, the demo of why disk encryption is essential.

 Boot the Windows device from the usb, some faffing may be required and too many options to write up.